 Sexual Ethics - Compliance, Online Test, and Healthy Boundaries

 BACKGROUND: In 2008, the Oregon-Idaho Annual Conference adopted the Sexual Ethics Policy for Clergy.
-At the 2012 Annual Conference was passed to add the requirement of attendance at a Healthy Boundary Workshop once a quadrennium.
-The Board of Ordained Ministry was assigned responsibility for conducting training events and testing.
+The 2012 Annual Conference passed an additional requirement to add attendance at a Healthy Boundaries Workshop once a quadrennium.
+The Board of Ordained Ministry is assigned responsibility for conducting training events and testing.

-- Complete the annual Sexual Ethics Online Test
+- 1) Complete the annual Sexual Ethics Online Test by November 15, 2021

-- All clergy who hold membership in the Oregon-Idaho Annual Conference and are in any appointment status including active, retired, on leave*, honorably located and those appointed to school.
+- All clergy who hold full or provisional membership in the Oregon-Idaho Annual Conference and have any conference relationship status, including active, retired, on leave*, honorably located, and those appointed to school.

 - All currently licensed local pastors.

-- All lay persons assigned by District Superintendents for leadership in local congregations.
+- All lay persons assigned by District Superintendents for pastoral leadership in local congregations.

 * Clergy on medical leave have the option of delaying completion of the test and workshop until their leave is over.
 However, all tasks will need to be completed before return to any other conference status.